FredKSchott/snowpack/www/guides/react.md

 If you'd like to use Typescript with Snowpack and React, checkout the [Snowpack React Typescript](https://github.com/pikapkg/snowpack/tree/master/create-snowpack-app/app-template-react-typescript) starter.

-If you have any questions, comments, or corrections, we'd love to here from you in the the Snowpack [discussion](https://github.com/pikapkg/snowpack/discussions) forum or the [Snowpack Discord community](https://discord.gg/rS8SnRk).
+If you have any questions, comments, or corrections, we'd love to here from you in the Snowpack [discussion](https://github.com/pikapkg/snowpack/discussions) forum or our [Snowpack Discord community](https://discord.gg/rS8SnRk).